Tarun Gogoi: Political career

 Gogoi started his political career as a member of the municipal board at Jorhat in 1968 before being elected to the Fifth Lok Sabha in 1971 from Jorhat.
 He represented Jorhat in Lok Sabha through the next two terms until 1985.
 He represented Kaliabor in the Tenth Lok Sabha between 1991 and 1996, and the Twelfth and Thirteenth Lok Sabha between 1998 and 2001.
 He quit the Thirteenth Lok Sabha, mid-term, to assume office as the Chief Minister of Assam in 2001, serving a total of six terms as a member of parliament.

-During his second term in the Lok Sabha, he was elected as the Joint Secretary of the All India Congress Committee (AICC) in 1976 under Prime Minister Indira Gandhi.
-He later served as the General Secretary of the AICC, from 1985 to 1990, under Prime Minister Rajiv Gandhi.
-He served in the Union Cabinet of India under Prime Minister P. V. Narasimha Rao as the Union Minister of State in the Ministry of Food Processing Industries between 1991 and 1996.
+During his second term in the Lok Sabha, he was elected as a Joint Secretary of the All India Congress Committee (AICC) in 1976, under Congress leader and Prime Minister, Indira Gandhi.
+He later served as a General Secretary of the AICC, from 1985 to 1990, under Congress leader and Prime Minister, Rajiv Gandhi.
+He served in the Union Cabinet of India under Prime Minister, P. V. Narasimha Rao, as the Union Minister of State in the Ministry of Food Processing Industries between 1991 and 1996.
 He was a member of the Committee on Government Assurances, Consultative Committee, Union Ministry of Petroleum and Natural Gas, and Committee on External Affairs in the Tenth Lok Sabha.
 In the Thirteenth Lok Sabha he was a member of the Committee on Railways.
+Appreciators believe that during his tenure as the chief minister, he is credited with ending militant insurgency and mitigating violence in addition to improving the state's fiscal condition.